-This is a proposal to remove the requirement for a Bottom Stop Supply Point Capacity and the corresponding restrictions, of Daily Metered (DM) sites connected to a Distribution Network.
+This modification removes the requirement for a Bottom Stop Supply Point Capacity and the corresponding restrictions, of Daily Metered (DM) sites connected to a Distribution Network.

 The Workgroup recommends that this modification should now proceed to consultation.

 High Impact: Some categories of consumer